Average US rate on 30-year mortgage at 4.35 pct.

-The average fee for a 30-year mortgage was 0.7 point this week, down from 0.8 point last week.
-The fee for a 15-year loan also declined to 0.7 point from 0.8 point.
+The average fee for a 30-year mortgage slipped to 0.7 point from 0.8 point.
+The fee for a 15-year loan was unchanged at 0.7 point.

-The average rate on a one-year adjustable-rate mortgage dipped to 2.64 percent from 2.65 percent.
-The fee was unchanged at 0.4 point.
+The average rate on a one-year adjustable-rate mortgage was steady at 2.61 percent.
+The fee declined to 0.4 point from 0.5 point.

-The average rate on a five-year adjustable mortgage rose to 3.18 percent from 3.16 percent.
-The fee declined to 0.6 point from 0.7.
+The average rate on a five-year adjustable mortgage rose to 3.01 percent from 2.96 percent.
+The fee slipped to 0.4 point from 0.5 point.